Photo credits: - pierre bouyer

 This extensive strip north of Stamford is rich in shopping possibilities where local boutiques, retailers, and delectable cafes come in a roll call.

-Heavyweights like Fish Restaurant + Bar, Mecha Noodle Bar, and Chez Vous Bistro have turned this heritage street into some of the town’s most renowned convergent points for decadent cuisine.
+Heavyweights like Fish Restaurant + Bar, Mecha Noodle Bar, and Chez Vous Bistro have turned this heritage street into some of the town’s most renowned convergent points for the best eats.

 Cove Island Park